Soutie

 Our first campaign was a global war against that yoke of uniformity, the neck tie, now largely won.
 There can be no logical explanation why people continue to tightly tie strips of cloth round their throats and then dangle them on their chests.

-Next on our list is a twin campaign to attack the plague of plastic and promote the global revival of hemp
+Next on our list is a twin campaign to attack the plague of plastic and promote the global revival of hemp.

 If this tickles your fancy, sign up as a follower and get an e-mail notifying you of new posts.